 In other cases, evaluators are afraid they won’t understand the presentation in real time or can’t think fast enough to understand an audiovisual experience.
 It’s easier to talk to others about what they’ve read and exchange opinions before committing to an evaluation worksheet.
 Their insecurities and fear of change drive their discomfort with oral proposals.

 The equity lens extends to evaluators as well as vendors.

 Do consider if key evaluators might have hearing or eyesight problems that drive their feeling insecure about oral proposals.
 They may not want to call attention to their difficulty understanding a presentation.
 This could be as common as not being able to comprehend a slide across the briefing room because of an outdated glasses prescription or blurriness from high blood sugar, or the middle-age results of too much of AC/DC’s “You Shook Me All Night Long” in front of concert speakers back in the day.

 If this is a problem, you might be able to shift the room to accommodate them or you might need to rethink using oral proposals.
 No need to call them out publicly.
-No one—including me—wants to admit weaknesses that come with getting older, and a lot of people will try to hide those irritating frailties with eyesight and hearing by being cranky and insisting on doing something the old way.
+No one—including me—wants to admit weaknesses that come with getting older, injuries, or troublesome genetics, and a lot of us will try to hide those irritating frailties with eyesight, hearing, etc. by being cranky and insisting on doing something the old way.